magomimmo/modern-cljs/doc/tutorial-13.md

 # Suggested Homework

-If you want to extend the work that we've done here you could try to introduce the `valid-email-domain?` in the server validation code.
+If you want to extend the work that we've done here you could try to introduce the `valid-email-domain?` predicate in the server validation code.
 Then, by using the approach we already explained in the [ajax tutorial][16], you could try to attach the email domain validation to the `blur` event of the `email` element of the `loginForm`.
-In this way you'll reach a very good user interaction for a login form, by validating the email domain via ajax call which bypasses the browser cross domain limitation.
+In this way you'll reach a very good user interaction for a login form, by validating the email domain as soon as possible via an ajax call which bypasses the browser cross domain limitation.

 # Next step - TBD